A strong form of Arnold diffusion for two and a half degrees of freedom: Generic properties of mechanical systems on the two-torus

-As a consequence, $\xi_i^{E_i}$ is no longer a global minimizer for the perturbed system.
+As a consequence, $\gamma_j^{E_j}$ is no longer a global minimizer for the perturbed system.
 Moreover, for sufficiently small $\delta$, no new degenerate global minimizer can be created.
 Hence the perturbation has decreased the number of degenerate global minimizers strictly.
-By repeating this process finitely many time can eliminate all degenerate global minimizers.
+By repeating this process finitely many times, we can eliminate all degenerate global minimizers. \end{proof}